sadscv/JournalReading/articles/2022Summer/【D829-830】Pouring_graphene’s_bright_future.md

  >
 > **super-conducting**：超导
  >
-> **Putting carbon to work **
- >

-4.Yet despite this promise, apart from a few** niche **uses in electronics, water filtration and some specialist sports equipment, graphene remains largely unemployed.
+4.Yet despite this promise, apart from a few **niche** uses in electronics, water filtration and some specialist sports equipment, graphene remains largely unemployed.
 Certainly, no killer application of the sort predicted when the stuff was discovered has emerged.
 But that could be about to change.
-Concrete is as far from **super-conductivity **on the technological sexiness **spectrum** as it is possible to get.
+Concrete is as far from **super-conductivity** on the technological sexiness **spectrum** as it is possible to get.
 Yet it is an important material and of great concern to those attempting to slow down global warming, because the process of making it inevitably releases carbon dioxide.
 And graphene may hold the key to reducing that contribution considerably.

 > **niche** :专门的
  >